powerman/go-monolith-example/README.md

-# Monolith with embedded microservices on Golang
+# Monolith with embedded microservices on Golang (example)

 ## Setup